cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 #### B. Working with commands

-1. Learn more about a command you just learned using a unix command.
+1. Learn more about a command from class using a Unix command.
-2. Learn more about a command you just learned using Google.
+2. Learn more about a command from class using a Google search.
 3. Find out where the commands `mv` and `cp` are located on your computer.
 4. Get a list of the commands you've typed already.
 5. See which processes are running on your computer.
-6. What happens when you type <Tab> in the middle of typing a command?
+6. What happens when you type `Tab` in the middle of typing a command?
-7. What happens when you type <Tab> in the middle of typing a file name or path?
+7. What happens when you type `Tab` in the middle of typing a file name or path?

 #### C. Setting up your bash environment